krischer/LASIF/doc/introduction.rst

 * **Synthetics:** All file formats supported by ObsPy and the output files of SES3D 4.1.
 * **Event Metadata:** QuakeML 1.2
-* **Station Metadata:** dataless SEED, RESP and (hopefully) soon FDSN StationXML.
-Once implemented, StationXML will be the recommended and most future proof format.
+* **Station Metadata:** dataless SEED, RESP and FDSN StationXML.
+We strongly recommend to use StationXML!
 * **Earth Models:** Currently the raw SES3D model format is supported.
+Other solvers can still be used but LASIF will not be able to plot kernels and velocity models.
-* **Waveform Solvers:** SES3D 4.1, support for SpecFEM Cartesian and/or Globe
+* **Waveform Solvers:** SES3D 4.1, SPECFEM3D GLOBE
-  will be added soon.

 Further Notes